coreos/quay-docs/guides/notifications.md

 #### <i class="fa fa-lg fa-circle-o-notch event-icon"></i>Dockerfile Build Started
 <a name="#build_started"></a>

-A Dockerfile build has been started by the build system
+A Dockerfile build has been started by the build system.

 <a name="#webhook_build_started"></a>